jevakallio/cloudflare-pages-react-sqlite-starter/README.md

 ⚠️ **Work in Progress** (usable, but not yet polished and fully documented)

-This is a minimal, hopefully beginner-friendly template you can use as a starting point for creating simple, database-backed React applications and hosting them for free on [Cloudflare Pages](https://pages.cloudflare.com/).
+This is a minimal, hopefully beginner-friendly template you can use as a starting point for creating simple, database-backed React applications and hosting them on [Cloudflare Pages](https://pages.cloudflare.com/).

+**Cloudflare Pages** is a hosting service for websites and applications.
+Together with the [Cloudflare D1](https://developers.cloudflare.com/d1/learning/local-development/) serverless database, you can host full-stack applications very cheaply, or for free.

 <!-- omit in toc -->
 ## Table of Contents